Nexmo/nexmo-developer/_tutorials/add-a-call-whisper-to-an-inbound-call.md

 ```

-There are so many possibilties here that can help you to customise the whispers.
+There are so many possibilities here that can help you to customise the whispers.
 You could pass the incoming caller's number with the `url` in `onAnswer` and look them up, allowing you to greet them by name or provide some other information.
 The possibilities are endless but hopefully this tutorial gives you a working example you can build on and customize.

 ## Further reading